The Transgender Woman’s Field Guide to Dating

 The Encounter

 My ex is one of these rare species of men.
-I’ll save the full tale for another time, but the abbreviated version is that we were perfect for one another, but met at the wrong time.
+I’ll save the full tale for another time, but the abbreviated version is that we were perfect for one another, but dated at the wrong time.
 If he and I met or rekindled our relationship a year from now, things would be different.
 It was a mature relationship at an age where we had much to learn.
 We were each other’s first serious partner, both friends and lovers, and mutually felt we were each other’s perfect person.
-We broke up with the hopes of being together again someday, if and when we were in the same city at the same time.
+We broke up in hopes of being together again someday, if and when we were in the same city at the same time.

 After college graduation, he lived in the DC area, and I lived in New York.
 After our breakup, I told him over the phone during our final goodbye that I was transgender, to which he said, “That doesn’t change anything for me.”
 I asked if we had still been dating, whether he would care.
 “I’m not sure.
 I can’t go back and put myself in the situation, but it doesn’t change how I think of you or our relationship,” he said.

-This man was intelligent, sexy, kind, caring, selfless, athletic, social, calm, sweet, sensitive, and the most beautiful person inside and out that I’ve experienced.
+This man is intelligent, sexy, kind, caring, selfless, athletic, social, calm, sweet, sensitive, and the most beautiful person inside and out that I’ve encountered.
 I fell in the love with his being, his soul, the person that he was, and I know he felt the same.
-He once told me, “You know me better than I know myself.
+The last time he saw me, he told me, “You know me better than I know myself.
 I know you’re the best possible person for me, but right now, we can’t be together.”
 We both needed to live our lives, travel, and experience highs and lows separate from one another.
 He’s so logical, that even during our breakup I couldn’t be mad at him.
 I wish, at times, that he cared enough to not let me go completely, but I am thankful for it now.
 I’ve learned to love myself, even at my loneliest.

 The Takeaway